Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool looks up a specific component by name, is read-only, and returns JSON with details.
-It also distinguishes from sibling tool get_design_context for listing all components.
+The description clearly states the tool looks up a specific component by name, which is a specific verb-resource combination.
+It distinguishes itself from siblings by explicitly mentioning get_design_context as an alternative for listing all component names.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.